Intercellular competitive growth dynamics with microenvironmental feedback: model

 \subsection{Growth dynamics with intercellular competition}

-The number of each cell type $n_a$ is described by a growth model with intercellular competition \cite{Nelson2017}, the growth model of intercellular competition describes changes in the number of cells $n_a$ within a developmental time step:
+The changes in the number of cells $n_a$ within one developmental time step is described by a growth model with intercellular competition~\cite{Nelson2017}:

-where $\bar{\alpha}=\sum_{a} \alpha_{a} n_{a} / \sum_{a} n_{a}$, $r$ is the natural growth rate of the cell, and $r > 1$ corresponds to exponential growth.
-When all cells grow in the absence of competition ($p = 0$), multicellular organisms exhibit cooperative growth.
-When $p \neq 0$, multicellular organisms exhibit competitive growth because $\alpha_a$ depends on intercellular competition.
+where $\bar{\alpha}=\sum_{a} \alpha_{a} n_{a} / \sum_{a} n_{a}$, $r$ is the natural growth rate of the cell, and $r > 1$ stands for the intrinsic growth rate.
+When all types of cells grow in the absence of competition ($p = 0$), multicellular organisms exhibit cooperative growth.
+For $p \neq 0$, multicellular organisms exhibit competitive growth because $\alpha_a$ depends on the type of cells, refer to Eq.~(\ref{1}).

-External stimuli, genetic mutations, etc. may lead to senescence or cancer in functional cells.
-Denote $\mu_{FS}$ as the probability that a functional cell mutates to a senescent cell and $\mu_{FC}$ as the probability that a functional cell mutates to a cancer cell.
+In the initial stage, all cells are functional and there are no senescent or cancer cells ($n_{S}(0)=n_{C}(0)=0$).
+As growth and development progress, part of the functional cells inevitably get aging.
+Besides, external stimuli and/or genetic mutations may lead to the arise of cancer cells.
+Accounting for these two points, we describe the dynamics of growth of each cell type with microenvironmental feedback by the following set of equations:

-The dynamics of growth of each cell type with microenvironmental feedback is described by the following set of equations:
+Here, $\mu_{FS}$ is the probability that the functional cells are changed into senescent cells (including inevitable aging and mutation). $\mu_{FC}$ is the probability that functional cells mutate to cancer cells.

-Here, we take the generated senescent cells and cancer cells into the dynamics.
-Solving for Eq. (\ref{1}), Eq. (\ref{2}) and Eq. (\ref{3}) by substituting it into Eq. (\ref{5}), we can get the time-series of cell numbers with developmental time steps.
+Equations~(\ref{3}-\ref{5}), together with Eq.~(\ref{1}) as the link between microenvironmental state and the competitive ability of the functional cells, constitute the set of dynamical equations that mathematically describes intercellular competitive growth dynamics with microenvironmental feedback.
+Solving these equations numerically, we are able to obtain how the number of each cell type evolve with developmental time step.